Ostrya virginiana 20-40' x 15-20' Also called Ironwood and Hardhack.

 Moderately shaggy greyish-brown bark and birch-like leaves.
 In fall, the seeds mature in little papery cones resembling hops, providing food for winter birds like the chickadee.

 Prefers well-drained acidic soil.
 Full sun or partial shade.
 Can be drought tolerant and thrive on thin gravelly soil, but water well for the first few years while it gets established.
-Not to be confused with Carpinus caroliniana, Musclewood, which is frequently referred to as hornbeam.
+Not to be confused with Carpinus caroliniana, Musclewood, which is also called Ironwood and American hornbeam.
 Tolerant of pollution and works well in yards and as a street tree.
 Native Nova Scotia to most of eastern U.S. Z3.
 Maine Grown.
-(1-3' bare-root trees)
+(2-4' bare-root trees)